locationtech/geomesa/docs/user/kafka/data.rst

 in the ``geomesa-feature-kryo_2.11`` module through Maven.
 Alternatively, producers can be configured to send Avro-encoded messages through the ``kafka.serialization.type`` data store parameter.
 Avro libraries exist in many languages, and Avro messages follow a defined schema that allows for cross-platform parsing.

+If you are using the Confluent platform to manage Kafka, please see :ref:`confluent_kds`.